Slain: Back From Hell isn’t a retro game. It’s too pretty to be retro.

 - They made games loop, often with a more difficult variant of the game following the first playthrough.
 Some developers even went the extra mile, and required you to finish the game 2 or more times in succession to see the “real” ending.

 Unfortunately (in my opinion), the loss of the limitations described above is one of the chief reasons games have become less difficult with time.
 There are of course other factors like the lure of catering to a broader, younger audience, and the need to retain players within your game universe to monetize through other means that are not the price of the game itself.

 That’s a topic for another day, however.

-Well, what does that have to do with Slain?
+So you may be thinking, “What does that have to do with Slain?”

 Test Your Metal

 Slain is not an easy game.
 If you grew up in the 8-bit era cutting your teeth on the likes of any shoot ’em up, Mega Man, Castlevania, or almost any home-bound arcade port, you just might enjoy this sort of punishment.
 If you didn’t, then I fear it may be a little much.
 I’m theorizing here, but I would guess that the majority of negative reviews towards this title will mention the toughness.
 If you’ve got the mettle to endure a death count in the hundreds, and enjoy a well crafted challenge, then read on.

 The game spans 6 worlds, and it all plays out in a very linear fashion.
 There are no branching pathways, and very little puzzles (despite that being in the description of the game).
 You will always know where you need to go, and the enemies in your way will always be the obstacle to overcome.
 You have a sword to start, and the game introduces you to a few additional moves right out of the gate.
 The moves are the following:

 - Cast a fireball (uses mana)

 - Cast an area-of-effect spell (uses all of your mana)